LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 meta-predicates.
 In addition, the conversion allows you to take advantage of Logtalk more powerful abstraction and reuse mechanisms such as separation between interface from implementation, inheritance, parametric objects, and categories.
+It also allows you to take full advantage of Logtalk developer tools for improved productivity.

-Converting a Prolog module into an object is easy as long as the directives used in the module are supported by Logtalk (see below).
+Converting a Prolog module into an object is simplified when the directives used in the module are supported by Logtalk (see the listing in the next section).
 Assuming that this is the case, apply the following steps:

 #.
-Convert the module ``module/1`` directive into an opening object
+Convert the module ``module/1`` directive into an
-   directive, :ref:`directives_object_1_5`,
+   :ref:`object/1 <directives_object_1_5>` opening object directive,
    using the module name as the object name.
-For ``module/2`` directives apply the same conversion and convert the list of exported predicates into Logtalk :ref:`directives_public_1` predicate directives.
+For ``module/2`` directives apply the same conversion and convert the list of exported predicates into :ref:`directives_public_1` predicate directives.
+Add a closing object directive, :ref:`directives_end_object_0`, at the end of the source code.
 #.
-Add a closing object directive,
-   :ref:`directives_end_object_0`, at the
-   end of the module code.
-#.
 Convert any ``export/1`` directives into ``public/1`` predicate
    directives.
 #.
-Convert any ``use_module/1`` directives into ``use_module/2``
+Convert any ``use_module/1`` directives for modules that will not be
-   directives (see next section).
+   converted to objects into ``use_module/2`` directives (see next section), replacing the file spec in the first argument with the module name.
 #.
-Convert any ``use_module/2`` directives referencing other modules
+Convert any ``use_module/1-2`` directives referencing other modules
    also being converted to objects into Logtalk :ref:`directives_uses_2` directives.
-If the referenced modules are not being converted into objects, keep the ``use_module/2`` directives but change the first argument to be the module name.
 #.
 Convert each ``reexport/1`` directive into a :ref:`directives_uses_2`
    directive and ``public/1`` predicate directives (see next section).
 #.
 Convert any ``meta_predicate/1`` directives into Logtalk